ocadotechnology/bbq/README.md

  * **restorationWarningsOnlyStatusEndpoint** - it shows general progress only and only failed copy jobs (if any)

- * **restorationStatusEndpoint** - it shows all informations about progress and each copy job.
+ * **restorationStatusEndpoint** - it shows all information about progress and each copy job.

  We advise to use *restorationWarningsOnlyStatusEndpoint* for bigger datasets as the response time is quicker and response size smaller.